Donor Profile

 By issue

-Global Health: In response to the COVID-19 crisis, Spain announced that it would prioritize global health and epidemic preparedness within its development cooperation policy.
-In July 2021, the Spanish Minister of Foreign Affairs, European Union and Cooperation approved the Spanish Cooperation Strategy to Respond to COVID-19 which outlines measures to support LICs in tackling the COVID-19 pandemic, including supporting HSS and equitable immunization campaigns, fostering education and food security, and guaranteeing universal access to public goods in several regions including countries in SSA, MENA, and Latin America.
+Global Health: In response to the COVID-19 pandemic, Spain announced that it would prioritize global health and epidemic preparedness within its development cooperation policy.
+In July 2021, the MAEC approved the Spanish Cooperation Strategy to Respond to COVID-19, which outlined measures to support LICs in tackling the COVID-19 pandemic, including supporting HSS and equitable immunization campaigns, fostering education and food security, and guaranteeing universal access to public goods in several regions including countries in SSA, MENA, and Latin America.

 By region

-Spain programs its bilateral funding based on the strategic, regional, and thematic priorities established in the four-year Master Plan for Spanish Cooperation.
-According to the 2018-2021 Master Plan, the government concentrated its ODA on fewer countries and reduced the number of priority countries from 50 in 2013 to 21 by 2021, of which seven were LICs and 14 MICs.
-A new Master Plan is expected to be approved in 2023.
+Spain allocates bilateral funding based on the strategic, regional, and thematic priorities established in the four-year Master Plan for Spanish Cooperation.
+According to the 2018-2021 Master Plan, the government reduced the number of priority countries from 50 in 2013 to 21 in 2021, of which seven were LICs and 14 MICs.

 To increase ODA predictability, Spain uses MAPs for its priority countries.
 MAPs specify sector priorities and provide estimated annual budget allocations.
 These are developed jointly by AECID, partner countries, and local CSOs.